British Columbia Highway 5: Coquihalla Highway

-Between Hope and Kamloops, Highway 5 is known as the Coquihalla Highway (colloquially "the Coq", pronounced "coke").
+Between Hope and Kamloops, Highway 5 is known as the "Coquihalla Highway" (colloquially "the Coq", pronounced "coke").
 It is a 186 km freeway, varying between four and six lanes with a speed limit of 120 km/h for most of its length.
 The Coquihalla approximately traces through the Cascade Mountains the route of the former Kettle Valley Railway, which existed between 1912 and 1958.
 It is so named because near Hope, it generally follows the Coquihalla River, for about 60 km, and uses the Coquihalla Pass.
 The pass is named Kwʼikwʼiya꞉la in the Halq̓eméylem language used by the Stó꞉lō, which means "stingy container" and refers specifically to a fishing rock near the mouth of what is now known as the Coquihalla River.
 According to Stó꞉lō oral history, the skw'exweq (water babies, underwater people) who inhabit a pool close to the rock would swim out and pull the salmon off the spears, allowing only certain fisherman to catch the salmon."
+Many place names along the route use names of characters from works by William Shakespeare that originated during the construction of the nearby Kettle Valley Railway.